-8 Funds to train Iraqi security forces were funded in the State Department.
+10 Funds to train Iraqi security forces were funded in the State Department.
 For information on military construction in and in support of Iraq and Afghanistan, see memo by Amy Belasco, available from the author.

-9 Funds appropriated at the end of FY2001 were mostly spent in FY2002.
+11 Funds appropriated at the end of FY2001 were mostly spent in FY2002.

-10 DOD's rationale for considering modularity a war cost is that the new units will reduce stress on personnel; CRS therefore allocates those funds based on the relative shares of military personnel for OIF and OEF.
+12 DOD's rationale for considering modularity a war cost is that the new units will reduce stress on personnel; CRS therefore allocates those funds based on the relative shares of military personnel for OIF and OEF.

-11 For more information, see CRS Report RL31187, Combating Terrorism: 2001 Congressional Debate on Emergency Supplemental Allocations, by Amy Belasco and Larry Nowels; and CRS Report RL31829, Supplemental Appropriations FY2003: Iraq Conflict, (continued...)
+13 For more information, see CRS Report RL31187, Combating Terrorism: 2001 Congressional Debate on Emergency Supplemental Allocations, by Amy Belasco and Larry Nowels; and CRS Report RL31829, Supplemental Appropriations FY2003: Iraq Conflict, Afghanistan, Global War on Terrorism, and Homeland Security, by Amy Belasco and Larry Nowels.

 Table 3.
-Budget Authority for Iraq, Afghanistan, and Other Global War on Terror (GWOT) Operations: FY2001-FY2006 Supplemental
+Budget Authority for Iraq, Afghanistan, and Other Global War on Terror (GWOT) Operations:

+FY2001-FY2006 Supplemental